rcifw/rcifw.github.io/docs/software/jupyter-notebook.md

 2. [Connect to the VPN and set up SSH keys](../getting-started/connect-to-login-nodes.md)
 3. [Setup Miniconda](python.md)

-First, create and activate a new conda environment with the packages you need for your research (at a minimum it will need `jupyterlab`).
+4. Create and activate a new conda environment with the packages you need for your research (at a minimum it will need `jupyterlab`).
 For instance:
 ```
 [clusteruser@login01 ~]$ . ~/miniconda3/bin/activate
 [clusteruser@login01 ~]$ conda create --name jlab --channel=conda-forge jupyterlab
 ```

-Second, get a Slurm allocation to give you resources to run your Jupyter Lab notebooks:
+5. Get a Slurm allocation to give you resources to run your Jupyter Lab notebooks:
 ```
 [clusteruser@login01 ~]$ salloc -N1 -n1 --gpus=1 --partition=tier1_gpu --account=pi_name --time=40:00
 salloc: Pending job allocation XXXXX
 salloc: job XXXXX queued and waiting for resources
 ```

-Third, once you have resources allocated you can run Jupyter Lab:
+6. Once you have resources allocated you can run Jupyter Lab:
 ```
 [clusteruser@gpu01 ~]$ . ~/miniconda3/bin/activate
 [clusteruser@gpu01 ~]$ conda activate jlab
 (jlab)[clusteruser@gpu01 ~]$ jupyter lab --ServerApp.allow_remote_access=True --ServerApp.ip=* --ServerApp.open_browser=False
 ```

-Once the server is running, open a new terminal from your local machine and open an SSH tunnel through the CHPC login node to the GPU node you were allocated:
+7. Once the server is running, open a new terminal from your local machine and open an SSH tunnel through the CHPC login node to the GPU node you were allocated:
 ```
-[localuser@localmachine ~]$ ssh -L 9876:gpu01:8888 me@login3.chpc.wustl.edu
+[localuser@localmachine ~]$ ssh -L 8888:gpu01:8888 me@login3.chpc.wustl.edu
 ```
+> Note: If 8888 is being used on your local machine, just replace the first "8888" with another open port like "9876" (e.g., `ssh -L 9876:gpu01:8888 me@login3.chpc.wustl.edu`) and then also use that new port after the ":" in the next step, too.
+8. You can now open your browser on your local machine and navigate to `http://127.0.0.1:8888` (or look at the output from 6. to get the URL with the token and skip 9.)

-Now, you can open your browser and navigate to `http://127.0.0.1:9876`.
-In the text box prompt, just enter the token given with the URL displayed when you ran Jupyter Lab.
+9. In the text box prompt, just enter the token given as part of the URL displayed when you ran Jupyter Lab in 6.

 Done!
 You can now create Jupyter Notebooks and save them in your CHPC home directory.
 You can also use the GPUs and CPUs on the CHPC to run your analyses.
 ## Setting Up a Compute Node